How has the generation and recycling of continental crust changed over time?

 Petrochronology: how do trace elements and isotopes in dateable minerals record tectono-metamorphic processes?

 Trace elements in metamorphic minerals – particularly those with appreciable U, Th, and Pb – can help reconstruct the petrological, geochemical, and tectonic evolution of metamorphic rocks.
 Analytical advances in LA-ICPMS permit rapid, precise, and high spatial resolution trace element measurements – allowing new ways to access these records.
-My research efforts combine cutting-edge analytical methods with innovative statistical methods, yielding groundbreaking insights into metamorphic records of titanite (Garber et al. 2017 J Pet) and zircon (Garber et al. 2020 CMP).
-Such work can further yield temperature-time histories from single crystals (Smye et al., 2018), providing novel opportunities to test tectonic hypotheses for the evolution of the deep crust and upper mantle.
+My research efforts combine cutting-edge analytical methods with innovative statistical methods, yielding groundbreaking insights into metamorphic records of titanite (Garber et al. 2017 J Pet) and zircon (Garber et al. 2020a CMP).
+Such work can yield rich temperature-time histories from single crystals (Smye et al., 2018), providing novel opportunities to test tectonic hypotheses for the evolution of the deep crust and upper mantle.